Genbox/WolframAlpha/README.markdown

 ```

-For more examples, take a look at the WolframAlphaNETClient and WolframAlphaNETTests projects.
+For more examples, take a look at the WolframAlpha.NET Client and WolframAlpha.NET Tests projects.